thufschmitt/tix-papers/typing/records.md

 We write `x =? τ` as a shorthand for `x = $\τ \vee \undefr$`.

 In this formalism, $t(x)$ is the type associated to $x$ in the record type $t$.

+Record types are (as shown by @Cas15) unions of atomic record types.
+All the operations that we define on atomic record types may be extended to those unions.
+We also extend them to gradual types by identifying `?` and `{ _ = ? }`.

 The typing of records is done in three steps: we first define the typing of unary records, and we then define the typing of merge operations (in particular